AICourseSelection/courseai/README.md

   4. End of sprint 3: 3/10 - 6/10

   Three of these sessions will be with a small group of testers who will be re-used throughout the project.
 One session (currently planned to be the 3rd session) will be open to the public and feedback channels will be available to anyone using the system.
 This allows us to receive a mix of both fresh and experienced opinions regarding our system.

+  Testing operations will be logged using [this template](Documentation/Semester_2/Sprint_1/Test_Template.docx) provided by Accenture.

 * **Clear Representation of Tasks**: Every work task will either :
   1. be well-defined and following the [S.M.A.R.T. criteria](https://en.wikipedia.org/wiki/SMART_criteria), or